bombmoney/gitbook-docs/helpful-guides/how-to-buy-bomb.md

 # How to buy BOMB

-You can currently buy BOMB on PancakeSwap.
+You can currently buy BOMB on PancakeSwap or using any Dex aggregator.